- Varieties: Arabica

-- Located in the southwestern highlands of San Marcos, Guatemala
+- Region: Located in the southwestern highlands of San Marcos, on the slopes of volcano Tajmulco (the highest volcano in Central America) in Guatemala

 APECAFORM (Asociación de Pequeños Caficultores Orgánicos Maya-Mames) is comprised of 350 members living in 17 communities.
 The General Assembly is the highest decision-making authority and is responsible of electing the Boards of Directors.
 The central one guides and executes the main activities of Apecaform and coordinates tasks with five Local Boards of Directors, based in community centers.
 In addition, 21 local promoters coordinate and conduct technical trainings to improve organic agricultural practices, and to facilitate commercialization and a variety of social projects.

 The coordinating community center was established in Pueblo Nuevo, because of its central location; it is only a two-hour drive to the city of San Marcos and on average a two and a half-hour walk from the remaining 17 APECAFORM communities!